MCP Setup

 Claude Code

-Section titled “Claude Code”claude mcp add pidgr -e PIDGR_API_KEY=pidgr_k_your_key -- pidgr-mcpOr add manually to .claude/settings.json:
+Section titled “Claude Code”claude mcp add pidgr -- pidgr-mcpOr add manually to .claude/settings.json:

 Section titled “Cursor”Add to .cursor/mcp.json: